Which city is cheaper, Virginia Beach or New Orleans?

 It's quite rainy in New Orleans.
 In January, New Orleans usually receives more rain than Virginia Beach.
 New Orleans gets 5.2 inches (131 mm) of rain, while Virginia Beach receives 3.3 inches (85 mm) of rain each month for the winter.

 Both Virginia Beach and New Orleans during the spring are popular places to visit.
+Many travelers come to New Orleans for the activities around the city.
 Also, many visitors come to Virginia Beach in the spring for the beaches and the natural beauty.

 In the spring, New Orleans is a little warmer than Virginia Beach.
-Typically, the spring temperatures in New Orleans in April are around 68°F (20°C), and Virginia Beach is about 58°F (14°C).
+Typically, the spring temperatures in New Orleans in April average around 68°F (20°C), and Virginia Beach averages at about 58°F (14°C).

 In Virginia Beach, it's very sunny this time of the year.
 It's quite sunny in New Orleans.
 In the spring, New Orleans often gets around the same amount of sunshine as Virginia Beach.
 New Orleans gets 254 hours of sunny skies this time of year, while Virginia Beach receives 253 hours of full sun.